Lectio Divina

 Scripture is living and active as the Bible reminds us in Hebrews.
 Lectio Divina is a practice of listening to scripture read out loud while we allow the Holy Spirit’s presence to speak to us.
 When we quiet ourselves and meditate on the text, we allow space to experience God and rest in his love and grace.

 Lectio Divina begins by preparing ourselves to meet with God through scripture.
 This is not a time for a theological analysis of the text.
-You don’t need to find a deep meaning in the text – we’re instead inviting the Spirit to simply meet us there.
+You don’t need to find a deep meaning in the text.
+Instead, we’re inviting the Spirit to simply meet us there.

 One starts by quieting themself.
 They pray to invite the Holy Spirit to be present and illuminate text.
 We then move to a portion of scripture we’ve decided on, and when ready, read through the text slowly.
 After the first reading, we pause for several minutes to meditate on the text that was just read.
 Be mindful of words or phrases that stand out to you.
 Hold on to those, and allow the Spirit to speak through them.
 We then read the scripture a second time.
 Notice those words or phrases that stood out the first time, and spend time talking to God about what he is revealing.
 We’ll then read the same passage a third time, and after this we’ll spend time in contemplation.